konsumer/protoc-plugin-grpc-main/README.md

 ## in docker

 I made a docker image that will build your grpc gateway & swagger file, then run it.
-You don;t need protoc or go installed to try it out.
+You don't need node, protoc, or go installed to try it out.

 ```
 docker build . -t konsumer/protoc-grpc-gateway

-docker run -v `pwd`:`pwd` -v `pwd`/output:/output --rm konsumer/protoc-grpc-gateway -I `pwd` `pwd`/helloworld.proto
+docker run -v `pwd`:`pwd` -v `pwd`/output:/output --rm -it konsumer/protoc-grpc-gateway -I `pwd` `pwd`/helloworld.proto
 ```

 while developing: